OpenTechStrategies/openhmis-intake/docs/DEMO.md

         wrong format SSN, not missing SSN
     - Search after adding the person; they should show up right away
   - export (the changed set of) clients
-    - QUESTION: export missed the new person on one occasion, but I can't reproduce that error so it might have been PEBKAC.
+    - NOTE: export missed the new person on one occasion, but I can't reproduce that error so it might have been PEBKAC.
     - NOTE: the export occasionally seems to be getting called twice, probably as a result of my refactoring.
 Check this out!